 “Let’s do the Abba song we did for Felix.”
 We practiced our stripping while singing and dancing.

-Finally it was 8:30 pm.
+Finally it’s 8:30 pm.
 We have to decide to really go or not.

 “What the hell,” we both agree.